ansys/pyansys-dev-guide/doc/source/doc-style/formatting-tools.rst

    codespell --write-changes --ignore-words=<FILE>

-Docformatter
+docformatter
 ------------

 `Docformatter`_ automatically formats Python docstrings according to `PEP 257`_.
-To make sure `Docformatter`_ wraps your docstrings at a given number of characters, use the following configuration:
+To make sure `docformatter`_ wraps your docstrings at a given number of characters, use the following configuration:

 .. code:: bash

    docformatter -r -i --wrap-summaries <length> --wrap-descriptions <length> src

-Doctest
+doctest
 -------

-`Doctest`_ is a module from the Python standard library, which means it is included by default with your Python installation.
+`doctest`_ is a module from the Python standard library, which means it is included by default with your Python installation.
 It is used for checking the examples provided inside docstrings to make sure that they reflect the current usage of the source code. `Doctest`_ can be integrated with ``pytest`` in :ref:`The